dmonty2/ir_remote_leds/README.md

 * My 2nd white button under 'W'. is set to manage a relay module for a 110V light instead of showing another white.
 * DIY up/down colours buttons have much finer control of levels.
 The OEM chip jumps several values on each button press.
 * Brightness works on the fade and jump.
-* Holding the button down will
+* Holding fade or bright button down will increase the values.
 * Flash is disabled - and yes, this is a much desired feature.
 * Auto button is currently an attempt at a water/rain ripple effect - this is a work in progress.
 * Power button turns off.
 Any button turns it on again.
 I'm lazy and don't want to have to press 2 buttons to get things going.
 I also want to save some wear on the power button.
+* Lights will auto-power off after 4 hours.

 NOTE:
 In some addressable modes you will have to lightly touch buttons several times as the timing gets tight between listening for IR commands and rendering the animations.
 This is why I used IRLremote.
 The 44 key remote sends the code once then a separate code for 'repeat'  so if the arduino is not able to decode the initial send then it just starts repeating the last button pressed.